jupyterlab/jupyterlab/docs/source/extension/extension_dev.rst

 Publishing Tokens
 """""""""""""""""

 Since consumers will need to import a token used by a provider, the token should be exported in a published JavaScript package.
+Tokens will need to be deduplicated in JupyterLab—see :ref:`deduplication` for more details.

 A pattern in core JupyterLab is to create and export tokens from a self-contained ``tokens`` JavaScript module in a package.
 This enables consumers to import a token directly from the package's ``tokens`` module (e.g., ``import { MyToken } from 'provider/tokens';``), thus enabling a tree-shaking bundling optimization to possibly bundle only the tokens and not other code from the package.

 Another pattern in core JupyterLab is to create and export a token from a third package that both the provider and consumer extensions import, rather than defining the token in the provider's package.
 This enables a user to swap out the provider extension for a different extension that provides the same token with an alternative service implementation.
 For example, the core JupyterLab ``filebrowser`` package exports a token representing the file browser service (enabling interactions with the file browser).
 The ``filebrowser-extension`` package contains a plugin that implements the file browser in JupyterLab and provides the file browser service to JupyterLab (identified with the token imported from the ``filebrowser`` package).
 Extensions in JupyterLab that want to interact with the filebrowser thus do not need to have a JavaScript dependency on the ``filebrowser-extension`` package, but only need to import the token from the ``filebrowser`` package.
 This pattern enables users to seamlessly change the file browser in JupyterLab by writing their own extension that imports the same token from the ``filebrowser`` package and provides it to the system with their own alternative file browser service.

-.. _deduplication:

-Deduplication of Dependencies
-"""""""""""""""""""""""""""""

-..
-   TODO: Maybe put this part in the place where we talk about the sharedPackages metadata?
-It's an important implementation detail in JupyterLab that has consequences for extension metadata.

-One important concern and challenge in the JupyterLab extension system is deduplicating dependencies of extensions instead of having extensions use their own bundled copies of dependencies.
-For example, the Lumino widgets system on which JupyterLab relies for communication across the application requires all packages use the same copy of the ``@lumino/widgets`` package.
-Tokens identifying plugin services also need to be shared across the providers and consumers of the services, so dependencies that export tokens need to be deduplicated.

-Deduplication in JupyterLab happens in two ways.
-For source extensions, JupyterLab deduplicates dependencies when rebuilds itself to include the extension during the extension installation process.
-Deduplication is one of the main reasons JupyterLab needs to be rebuilt when installing source extensions.
-For prebuilt extensions, JupyterLab relies on the Webpack 5.0 module federation system to share dependencies across different bundles (including the core JupyterLab application bundle).

-To ensure that a consumer gets the same token instance that the provider provided to the sytem, the consumer should list the package it imported the tokens from as unbundled package in its ``package.json`` ``jupyterlab.sharedPackages`` config—this will generate a JavaScript error if the package (and thus the token) is not present in the system at runtime.
-Optional token packages should be listed as singletons that are bundled (otherwise, if they are not present in the system, it will cause a js error when you try to import them).